rettichschnidi/clang-misracpp2008/README.md

 the MISRA C++:2008 rules using the LLVM/Clang infrastructure.

 Some rules can easily be checked by enabling compiler-provided flags.
 For those rules the suitable switches are listed.
-Other rules require custom logic which is implemented as plugin.
+Other rules require custom logic, which is implemented as a plugin.

 Progress
 ========